WHY IS MEDICAID PLANNING NECESSARY?

 HOW MUCH DOES MEDICAID PLANNING COST?

 Our Medicaid planning services are typically provided on a flat-fee basis so that clients need not worry about “extra” hourly billing or “surprise” fees.
-This fee is quoted at the time of the initial Medicaid planning consultation and is based upon the services appropriate for each particular client.
-The initial Medicaid planning consultation is also billed on a flat fee basis, and is credited toward the fee for our planning services.
+The fees charged are based upon a set fee schedule and are not based upon the extent of the client’s assets.
+The initial Medicaid planning consultation is also billed on a flat fee basis, the cost of which is then credited toward the cost of our remaining planning services.